ubuntu-mate/ubuntu-mate.org/blog/20160324-ubuntu-mate-xenial-beta2.md

     for the all supported  compositors and disk encryption strategies.
     [#1553070](https://bugs.launchpad.net/bugs/1553070)
     * Add all optical video mime types and enable autoplay.
-    * Correct the settings for Plank.
-See LP: #1556651
+    * Updated default settings for new version of Plank.
     * Correct the GNOME Main Menu entry for `network-config-tool`.
   * Updated to `mate-dock-applet` 0.70.
     * Several bugs fixes [#1557180](https://bugs.launchpad.net/bugs/1557180),